Snaacky/thewiki/docs/getting-started/torrenting.md

 !!!

 - Find the port used by your client.
 In [qBittorrent](/tutorials/qbittorrent/), this can be found under **Tools** > **Options** > **Connection** > **Listening Port**
 - Access your router's default gateway in your browser.
-You can find this on Windows by running Command Prompt and typing in `ipconfig` It will look something like `192.168.0.1`
+You can find this on Windows by running Command Prompt and typing in `ipconfig`.
+Some common examples are:
+  - `192.168.0.1`
+  - `172.16.0.1`
+  - `10.0.0.1`
 - Locate the port forwarding option for your router. *We recommend using ports from [49152 or higher](https://wikipedia.org/wiki/Ephemeral_port) to avoid interference with other services as well as being blocked by your ISP, which is common on lower ports*
-- After saving and restarting your router and torrent client, go back to [CanYouSeeMe.org](https://canyouseeme.org) to check if the port is now open.
+- After saving/restarting your router and torrent client, go to [CanYouSeeMe.org](https://canyouseeme.org) to check if the port is now open
-- If the port is still closed then you are likely a victim of NAT, at which point the only solution is using a VPN that has port forwarding.
+  - If the port is closed, then you are likely using a NAT. *Unfortunately, this means you will need to use a different ISP or use a [VPN](#vpn) that supports port forwarding*

 !!!danger
 Do not enable all ports, as they may interfere with other services or put you at risk.
 Avoid enabling any [well-known ports](https://wikipedia.org/wiki/List_of_TCP_and_UDP_port_numbers#Well-known_ports) and [registered ports](https://wikipedia.org/wiki/List_of_TCP_and_UDP_port_numbers#Registered_ports).